iamcharankumar/api_test_framework/README.md

    from [here](https://github.com/reportportal/reportportal/blob/master/docker-compose.yml), a quicker way to download this is to use below command
    `curl https://raw.githubusercontent.com/reportportal/reportportal/master/docker-compose.yml -o docker-compose.yml`
-2. Once downloaded, execute below command to pull the required images and start containers `docker-compose -p reportportal up -d --force-recreate`
+2. Once downloaded, execute the below command to pull the required images and start containers `docker-compose -p reportportal up -d --force-recreate`
 3. Verify login http://localhost:8080/ui/#login with `default\1q2w3e` or `superadmin\erebus`
 4. Create a blank project and copy and paste the below config in `reportportal.properties` under `src/test/resources`.